British airline Virgin Atlantic will suspend direct flights between Ben-Gurion Airport and London’s Heathrow Airport, the airline announced on Monday.

 The first Virgin Atlantic flight landed in Israel in September 2019, with British billionaire businessman and Virgin Atlantic chairman Sir Richard Branson praising Israel as a country of “great entrepreneurs doing incredible things.”

-Flight frequencies were affected first by the COVID-19 pandemic and then by the Israel-Hamas War, but currently operate two daily return trips via a codeshare with El Al.
+Flight frequencies were affected first by the COVID-19 pandemic and then by the Israel-Hamas War.